broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 ##### Creating a Bug Branch

-1. In your GitHub GUI, switch to your existing `bug-[bug number]` branch
+1. In your GitHub GUI, switch to the `release` branch
-2. Make the necessary modifications
+2. Create a new branch off of `release `, called `bug-[bug number]`
+  - For example, if the bug is UT-380, then a branch called `bug-ut-380` works great
+3. Work on that bug
-3. When work is complete:
+4. When you feel that work is complete:
- 1. Create a pull request to have `bug-[bug number]` merged into `release`
+  - Create a pull request to have `bug-[bug number]` merged into `release`
- 2. The title of the pull request should be formatted like "UT-380: Description of Bug"
+  - The title of the pull request should be formatted like "UT-380: Description of Bug"
- 3. If the pull request fixes two or more bugs at once, the title of the pull request should be formatted like "UT-380 UT-385: Description of the Bug"
+  - If the pull request fixes two or more bugs at once, the title of the pull request should be formatted like "UT-380 UT-385: Description of the Bug"

+The above being said, in your GitHub GUI, you know the little area that’s a dropdown to switch branches?
+Immediately to the left of that is an icon that lets you create a new branch off of the current branch.
+For bug fixes, just make sure you're working off of `release` branch first.

 ***